luslab/oz-bulk-rnaseq/D. Alignment.md

 ## Types of alignment

+1. align reads to **transcriptome** index (required transcripts to be known and annotated in the reference)
+2. align reads to **genome** index to identify novel splice events (i.e. reads that cant be aligned to reference transcriptome)
+3. de novo assembly: assemble transcripts from overlapping tags

 - **Global alignment** is where every base of both sequences has to align to another matching base, to another mismatching base, or to a gap in the other sequence.
 - **Local alignment** algorithms look for the highest scoring subregions (or single region).
 Local alignments are used when we need to find the region of maximal similarity between two sequences.
 - **Semi-global alignment** (global-local, global) is a method mixture between the global and local alignments.
 It attempts to fully align a shorter sequence against a longer one.
 They are used when matching sequencing reads produced by sequencing instruments against reference genomes.
 Majority of data analysis protocols rely on semi-global alignment.
 - Multiple sequence alignments uses 3 or more sequences (i.e. not pairwise alignment).
 - **Pseudoalignment** - using Kallisto or Salmon - aligns reads to transcripts (not genomes) - much quicker but wont identify new transcripts.

-For RNA-seq we need to either :
-- align reads to the reference **transcriptome** index (required transcripts to be known and annotated in the reference)
-- align reads to the reference **genome** index to identify novel splice events (i.e. reads that cant be aligned to reference transcriptome)
-- de novo assembly: assemble transcripts from overlapping tags

 ![enter image description here](https://www.ebi.ac.uk/training/online/sites/ebi.ac.uk.training.online/files/resize/user/18/Figure19-700x527.png)